lindzcook/USNDataGuides/data-graphics.md

 ## Data: Singular or Plural?

-The world data is always plural.
+The word "data" is always plural.
 See USN stylebook entry:

 > "data - always plural From AP: Data is a plural noun, it normally takes plural verbs and pronouns.
 AP's collective nouns entry includes examples of when data may take singular verbs and pronouns, but to avoid confusion and keep with USN standard practice, we stick with plural."

 ## Footnotes

 Don't use footnotes.
-For information necessary for transparency, but not for understanding of the graphic, use methodology.
-For information necessary for understanding the graphic, see lead-in, asterisks, hovers.
+For information necessary for [transparency,](#transparency) but not for understanding of the graphic, use [methodology.](#methodology)

+For information necessary for understanding the graphic, see [lead-in](#lead-in), [asterisks](#asterisks), [hovers](#hovers).

 ## Geocoding

 Geocoding is the process of matching address to latitude and longitude points.
 Use the geocoding guide for this, if you are geocoding large sets of data.

-For small sets, you can use [] or [] to find points in the city's center.
+For small sets, you can use [Google Maps.](https://www.google.com/maps/preview) The latitude and longitude are in the URL when you look up a point.

 Always check geocoded data to make sure it isn't 1. in an ocean, 2. in China, 3. in the wrong state.

 ## Headlines

 Graphics should have a title.
-All text on graphics follow USN headline style.
+All text on graphics should follow USN headline style.

 Avoid repetition in axes labels, legends and the title.